-This course is an exploration of drawing media.
-Content includes the interpretation of the three-dimensional environment to a two-dimensional surface. naturalistic, and contemporary drawing is part of the course of study.
+DRAWING (5520A, 5520B), Grades 10-12, 1st or 2nd Sem., One-half Credit.
+Prerequisite: Art 1 A & B or Staff Recommendation includes the interpretation of the three-dimensional environment to a two-dimensional surface. naturalistic, and contemporary drawing is part of the course of study.
 Subject matter will include still life, figure drawing, perspective studies, and nature.